tnordenmark/YUMI/src/YUMI-Readme.txt

 Changelog:

+10/29/12 Version 0.0.7.8: Correct Lubuntu 12.10 amd64 menu entry.
+Added support for Ubuntu Studio 12.10.
+10/24/12 Version 0.0.7.7: Update to support Precise Puppy, PinguyOS, Pear Linux 6, and Tails 0.14.
+Updated to use Syslinux 4.06 and 7zip 920.
+10/19/12 Version 0.0.7.6: Update to support Edubuntu, Ubuntu, Kubuntu, Lubuntu, and Xubuntu 12.10.
-10/05/12 - 10/10/12 Version 0.0.7.5: Update to support Windows XP Install from USB via ISO (Kudos to Alexandr Zarubkin for suggestion).
+10/10/12 Version 0.0.7.5: Update to support Windows XP Install from USB via ISO (Kudos to Alexandr Zarubkin for suggestion).
 Update Debian Live entries to support 6.0.5.
 09/26/12 Version 0.0.7.4: Update to fix Hirens 15.1 entry.
 09/21/12 Version 0.0.7.3: Update to use Syslinux 4.06-pre7 for better boot support.
 Update to support DBAN 2.2.7.
 09/18/12 Version 0.0.7.2: Update to support System Rescue CD 3.0.0 (via fat32 formatted USB only!).
 Added FatDog64.